wcamarao/cappuccino/Readme.md

 ### hot mocking library on jasmine and node.js

-  It's built on [jasmine](http://pivotal.github.com/jasmine) and [node.js](http://nodejs.org), using the Arrange-Act-Assert pattern and extending [jasmine-node](https://github.com/mhevery/jasmine-node) for running tests from command-line.
+  It's built on [jasmine](http://pivotal.github.com/jasmine) and [node.js](http://nodejs.org), using the Arrange-Act-Assert pattern and extending [jasmine-node](https://github.com/mhevery/jasmine-node) for running specs from command-line.

 ## How it works